Kayak, SUP, Canoe

 Accommodations: Now closed is the most popular option for accommodations in Makena, the Makena Beach & Golf Resort.
 For alternate options, consider nearby Wailea or Kihei.

 Makena | Best Area Activities

-Big Beach: One of Maui’s top rated beaches, it’s also, as the name suggests, the largest in the area at 100 yards wide and 2/3 of a mile long.
+Big Beach: One of Maui’s top-rated beaches, it’s also, as the name suggests, the largest in the area at 100 yards wide and 2/3 of a mile long.
 The water is gorgeous, the sand is golden-white, and shade is available under nearby kiawe trees – just watch out for the thorns!

 Three entrances are available at Big Beach – the first is the most popular and closest to the neighboring Little Beach, while the second and third are usually a little less crowded.
 Porta-potties and picnic facilities are available for use.

 Enjoy views of Molokini Crater and Kaho’olawe, and beware the dangerous shorebreak!
-This is a great spot to watch skim boarders, but beware entering the ocean if you don’t have proper experience swimming in large waves and shorebreak, as there are regularly serious injuries here.
+This is a great spot to watch skim boarders, but beware of entering the ocean if you don’t have proper experience swimming in large waves and shorebreak, as there are regularly serious injuries here.